Can cerebral palsy progress as your child gets older?

 One of the most common symptoms of cerebral palsy is spasticity, which is when the muscles involuntarily contract and movements become stiff.

 Up to 80% of all individuals with cerebral palsy have spasticity.

 It can range from mild to severe.
 Unmanaged spasticity can progressively restrict one’s mobility, and potentially lead to muscle contractures.

-Uneven pulling of the muscles and excess pressure on the joints due to spasticity can affect your child’s growth and walking patterns.
+Uneven pulling of the muscles and excess pressure on the joints due to spasticity can affect your child’s posture, growth, and walking patterns.

-Early management for spasticity is crucial to promote normal growth, prevent chronic pain, and maximize mobility.
+Early management for spasticity is crucial to promote healthy growth, prevent chronic pain, and maximize mobility.

 Management for spasticity can include:

 - Physical therapy (to train proper movement patterns, stretch spastic muscles, expand range of motion, and strengthen underused muscles)

 - Orthotics (braces that can be used to correct and stabilize positioning)